The Devil Commands

-The Devil Commands is a 1941 American horror film directed by Edward Dmytryk and starring Boris Karloff.
+The Devil Commands is a 1941 American horror film directed by Edward Dmytryk and starring Boris Karloff, Amanda Duff and Richard Fiske.
 The working title of the film was The Devil Said No. In it, a man obsessed with contacting his dead wife falls in with a sinister phony medium.
 The Devil Commands is one of the many films from the 1930s and 1940s in which Karloff was cast as a mad scientist with a good heart.
 It was one of the last in line of the low-budget horror films that were produced before Universal Studios' The Wolf Man.
 The story was adapted from the novel The Edge of Running Water by William Sloane.

 Plot

-Dr. Julian Blair is engaged in unconventional research on human brain waves when his wife Helen (Shirley Warde) is tragically killed in an auto accident.
-The grief-stricken scientist becomes obsessed with redirecting his work into making contact with the dead and is not deterred by dire warnings from his daughter Anne (Amanda Duff), his research assistant Richard (Richard Fiske), or his colleagues that he is delving into forbidden areas of knowledge.
+Dr. Julian Blair is engaged in unconventional research on human brain waves when his wife Helen is tragically killed in an auto accident.
+The grief-stricken scientist becomes obsessed with redirecting his work into making contact with the dead and is not deterred by dire warnings from his daughter Anne, his research assistant Richard, or his colleagues that he is delving into forbidden areas of knowledge.
 He moves his laboratory to an isolated New England mansion where he continues to try to reach out to his dead wife.
-He is aided in his experiments by his mentally-challenged servant Karl (Ralph Penney) and abetted by the obsessive Mrs. Walters (Anne Revere), a phony medium, who believes in his work and seems to exert a sinister influence over him.
+He is aided in his experiments by his mentally-challenged servant Karl and abetted by the obsessive Mrs. Walters, a phony medium, who believes in his work and seems to exert a sinister influence over him.
 When their overly curious housekeeper discovers the truth about their experiments, her death brings the local sheriff in to investigate the strange goings on.